top of page

 -down the hall towards the Danger Room-

 "Ah, Jean.
-I was about to come let you and Hank know you can loosen your schedules.
+I was about to let you and Hank know you can loosen your schedules.

 With sustained confusion, Jean watches as Xavier disengages the individual treatment environments.